 - The 85-year old senior has fallen, fails to recognize the caregiver and responds with hostility.
 How would you handle this?

 - An aging parent is reluctant to get out of bed, eat breakfast and get dressed in time for a physical therapy appointment within the hour.
 What is your response?

 Every caregiver candidate should be thoroughly vetted prior to hire.
 Answers to hypothetical situations will steer you toward the right professional.

-Whether you are hiring a caregiver independently or prefer to utilize the services of a senior home care agency, ask plenty of questions.
+home care agency, ask plenty of questions.
 The responses you receive are likely to lead to an enduring, positive caregiving relationship.
 When considering agencies, turn to Assisting Hands Home Care, a senior care agency with a staff of compassionate caregivers, all of whom are background checked and trained to offer the most optimal caregiving experience.

 Assisting Hands Home Care’s professional in-home caregivers provide comprehensive elder care services, including assistance with the activities of daily living, transportation, meal preparation, light housekeeping and companionship.
 Certain caregivers at the agency specialize in dementia care, diabetes care and stroke care.
 When your situation calls for 24-hour care, respite services or live-in care, Assisting Hands Home Care will step in to take care of all your loved one’s needs.

 Contact Assisting Hands Palm Beach by calling (561) 781-5885 for home care services from a licensed, bonded and insured home care agency serving North and Central Palm Beach County, FL area.